Haloarchaea: Medical use

-Certain types of haloarchaea have been found to produce carotenoids, which normally has to be synthesized using chemicals.
-With haloarchaea naturally producing it, there is now a natural way to synthesize carotenoids for medical use.
-Haloarchaea has also been proposed to help meet the high demand of carotenoids by pharmaceutical companies due to how easy it can be grown in a lab.
-Genes in Haloarchaea can also be manipulated in order to produce various strands of carotenoids, further helping meet pharmaceutical companies needs.
+Certain types of haloarchaea that produce carotenoids could potentially serve as a source of carotenoids for medical use.
+Haloarchaea have been proposed to help meet the high demand of carotenoids by pharmaceutical companies due to how easily it can be grown in a lab.
+Genes in Haloarchaea can also be manipulated in order to produce various strands of carotenoids, further helping meet pharmaceutical companies' needs.

-Haloarchaea is also present within the human gut, mostly predominant in the gut of people who live in Korea.
-Haloarchaea are most abundant in Koreans guts rather than methanogens due to their saltier diets.
+Haloarchaea are also present within the human gut, mostly predominant in the gut of people who live in Korea.
+Haloarchaea are most abundant in Koreans' guts rather than methanogens due to their saltier diets.
 This also shows that the archaeome in the human gut can vary drastically depending on region and what is eaten.